avanslaars/react-training-boilerplate/README.md

 There is no HMR or LiveReload, by design.
 I just need a simple setup.

 **If you have something to add that is useful to many people and keeps this simple, I'm happy to accept contributions.**

+## Starting a new project

+1. Clone this repository with `git clone git@github.com:avanslaars/react-training-boilerplate.git`
+2. Remove the `.git` directory with `rm -rf .git` from the project root
+3. Add your own `git` history with `git init` and then you can associate your own remote with `git remote add origin <remote url>`